snkashis/android-docs/pages/plugins/overview/traffic.md

 The Mapbox Traffic Plugin adds a real-time traffic layer to any Mapbox base map.
 If you want to display a traffic layer inside your application, you only need to include this plugin dependency in your project.

 ### Install the Traffic Plugin
-By using the Traffic Plugin, you are also including the Android Map SDK which means that you'll need to setup your project by also following the steps in the [overview documentation]().
+By using the Traffic Plugin, you are also including the Android Map SDK which means that you'll need to set up your project by also following the steps in the [overview documentation]().

 #### 1. Add the dependency